← Back to Community

 Member on the floor doing hip mobility at Persistence Athletics, Belltown Seattle

 We typically pair group classes with 1 to 2 personal training sessions a week through the prep block.
-AJ runs most of the HYROX-specific PT work.
-The 1-on-1 time is where the station technique and pacing get coached.
+AJ and the rest of the crew run most of the HYROX-specific PT work.
+The 1-on-1 time is where station technique and pacing get coached.
 Group classes provide the conditioning volume.

 Member laughing during a class break at Persistence Athletics, Belltown Seattle